-As Church Office Administrator since November 2014, Pam uses her administrative experience to support the pastor, staff, committees, and congregation at Rye Congregational Church.
+As Church Office Manager since November 2014, Pam uses her administrative experience to support the pastor, staff, committees, and congregation at Rye Congregational Church.
 She manages the church office, coordinates scheduling, facilitates building needs, maintains its website, and produces the church bulletin and newsletter.
 She has worked for over twenty years in service industries in an administrative capacity and is enjoying her time serving with the Rye Congregational Church congregation.

 Dan Wing has been Rye Congregational Church’s Facility Manager since May 2014 and is responsible for maintaining the buildings, assisting with managing building rentals, overseeing contractors, and working with church committees.
 He and his wife, Mary, enjoy spending time with their family of five children and nine grandchildren.